WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Experiments And Analysis

-\begin{itemize} \item \textbf{FC-LSTM}: FC-LSTM uses an additional attention mechanism based on the LSTM model.
+\begin{itemize} \item \textbf{FC-LSTM}: FC-LSTM~\cite{shi2019functional} uses an additional attention mechanism based on the LSTM model.
 The attention mechanism is used to mine the function features in mashups and APIs.
 In addition, FC-LSTM also uses LDA models for text enhancement.
-To ensure fairness, we disable this strategy \cite{shi2019functional}. \item \textbf{SPR}: The Service Profile Reconstruction Model (SPR) uses topic modeling to analyze the connection between mashup descriptions and APIs.
-It offers API recommendations based on the topic structure of the descriptions \cite{ZhongF0Z18}. \item \textbf{RWR}: The Random Walk with Restart (RWR) model encodes mashup-specific contexts in a knowledge graph and ranks Web APIs by relevance using a schema that models mashup requirements with category entities.
-The RWR algorithm prioritizes these entities to estimate API relevance \cite{WangWH19}. \item \textbf{MTFM}: MTFM\footnote{The source code is at \url{https://github.com/whale-ynu/MTFM}} is the model based on CNN.
+To ensure fairness, we disable this strategy. \item \textbf{SPR}: The Service Profile Reconstruction Model (SPR)~\cite{ZhongF0Z18} uses topic modeling to analyze the connection between mashup descriptions and APIs.
+It offers API recommendations based on the topic structure of the descriptions. \item \textbf{RWR}: The Random Walk with Restart (RWR) model~\cite{wang2018mashup} encodes mashup-specific contexts in a knowledge graph and ranks Web APIs by relevance using a schema that models mashup requirements with category entities.
+The RWR algorithm prioritizes these entities to estimate API relevance. \item \textbf{MTFM}: MTFM\footnote{The source code is at \url{https://github.com/whale-ynu/MTFM}}~\cite{wu2021mashup} is the model based on CNN.
 It uses a multi-layer CNN network to extract the features of the mashup and the API.
 It concatenates the mashup feature with all the API features to get the advantage of collaborative filtering.
-Furthermore, it combines multi-task learning, and uses mashup category judgment as an auxiliary task \cite{wu2021mashup}. \item \textbf{MTFM++}: MTFM++ is an extension of MTFM.
+Furthermore, it combines multi-task learning, and uses mashup category judgment as an auxiliary task. \item \textbf{MTFM++}: MTFM++ is an extension of MTFM.
 It additionally uses the category attributes of the API and constructs quality features using Quality of Services (QoS) related attributes.
-Due to the additional use of attribute data, MTFM++ requires more demanding data formats. \item \textbf{WARBERT}: The WARBERT framework encompasses three implementations, namely WARBERT itself, along with its component WARBERT(R) and WARBERT(M).
+Due to the additional use of attribute data, MTFM++ requires more demanding data formats. \item \textbf{ServiceBERT}: ServiceBERT~\cite{wang2021servicebert} levarages masked language modeling, replaced token detection objectives, and contrastive learning to pretrain BERT, enabling noise invariant sentence-level semantic representations of Mashups and APIs. \item \textbf{SEHGN}: SEHGN~\cite{WangXLPWDY24} integrates a semantic embedding component to capture text semantics and a multi-semantic aggregator to encode multi-type structural relationships in the Mashup-API Heterogeneous Graph, addressing API compatibility dependencies and sparse invocation records. \item \textbf{WARBERT}: The WARBERT framework encompasses three implementations, namely WARBERT itself, along with its component WARBERT(R) and WARBERT(M).
 All implementations are evaluated on their performance in the Web API recommendation task.
-Furthermore WARBERT(R) shows the model's multi-task learning ability in the task of mashup category judgment. \end{itemize}
+Furthermore WARBERT(R) shows the model's multi-task learning ability in the task of mashup category judgment.